ibm-cloud-docs/vpc/classic-access.md

 You can set up access from a VPC to your {{site.data.keyword.cloud}} classic infrastructure, including {{site.data.keyword.cloud_notm}} Direct Link connectivity.
 Only one VPC per region can communicate with classic resources.
 {: shortdesc}

 When you set up a VPC for classic access, every virtual server instance or bare metal server without a public interface in your classic account can send and receive packets to and from the classic access VPC.
 Firewalls, gateways, network ACLs, or security groups can filter some or all of this traffic.
-As a best practice, allow only traffic that's required for your applications to function properly.
+As a best practice, allow only traffic that is required for your applications to function properly.

 For virtual server instances and bare metal instances on the classic infrastructure that use a public interface, you must add a route that points back to your classic-enabled VPC.
 This route must include the subnets of your classic-enabled VPC as a destination.
 The route must also point to a gateway address for traffic that leaves the private interface of the host as the next hop.
 {: important}